install.packages("devtools") # You only need this if this is your very first time opening RStudio

 Tutorials

-See the package documentation for function references and additional articles.
+See the package documentation for function references and additional information.

 Explanations